Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 How Does Depression Affect Relationships?

 Persistent sadness, loss of interest in pleasurable activities, low self-esteem, and feelings of hopelessness characterize depression.
-About 1 in 12 American adults experience these debilitating signs daily.
+About 1 in 5 American adults will experience these debilitating feelings at some point in their life.
 And sadly, these effects of depression can destroy relationships.

-Some people who battle Major depression describe it as living in a fog.
-When you lose clarity, you tend to have a distorted perception of yourself, your partner, and life in general.
-You start having warped beliefs about how your partner views you.
+When battling depression and the feelings of worthlessness it brings, you may have a distorted perception of self, your partner, and life in general.
+You start having warped beliefs about how your partner views you, gradually ruining the relationship.
 Eventually, nothing makes sense to you, not even your relationship.

-Warning Signs that Depression is Affecting Your Romantic Relationship
+Warning Signs that Depression is Affecting Your Relationship

 Some people can cope with depression just fine, but not all.
 Here are signs to know that depression has eaten into your relationship: